LLdleo/DS501_HWs/README.md

-# DS501
+# Introduction to Data Science
-DS501 Introduction to Data Science HWs
+Homeworks for Introduction to Data Science
-All the homeworks
+Used Numpy to Implement all the algorithms and tasks.